 The Synod Bishops was replaced by this Council in the year 1924.
 This is the highest executive body of the Church which is presided by the Catholicos of All Armenians.
 The members of this council are either elected by the National Ecclesiastical Assembly or appointed by the Catholicos of All Armenians.

-Like other Orthodox Church, they also have diocesan assemblies, diocesan Councils, monastic brotherhoods, parish assemblies and parish councils.
+Like other Orthodox Church, they also have diocesan assemblies, Diocesan Councils, monastic brotherhoods, parish assemblies, and parish councils.

 All the above structures and governing bodies are unified within the One Armenian Apostolic Orthodox Church at the same time the Catholicosate (Lebanon) and regional Patriarchates (Jerusalem and Constantinople) have their own freedom with matters of internal administration and decision making.
 They always honor respect and recognize the ‘primacy of honor’ of Supreme Catholicos-Patriarch of all Armenians.

 So does this mean that the Armenian Orthodox Church doesn’t have any internal or external problems?
-No. Off course, they have many challenges and issues.
+No. Of course, they have many challenges and issues.
 Irrespective all challenges, agreements, and disagreements, all four different hierarchical structures exist as one Unified National Armenian Orthodox Church.